 Grand Gulch - Bullet Canyon to Canyon Junction

-Grand Gulch is the premier spot to view ancient Anasazi ruins in a natural, wilderness setting.
+Grand Gulch is the premier spot to view Ancestral Pueblo ruins in a natural, wilderness setting.
 The canyon is a virtual museum, with rock art, stone houses, kivas, pottery shards and other artifacts.

 Permits are required to day hike and can be obtained at many trailheads.
 Backpackers need special permits that can be obtained from the BLM via the Internet or from their ranger office at Kane Gulch.